Think all hot water systems are the same?

 How to decide on the best hot water system for you

-With so many different options available, your head might start to spin trying to decide on a new hot water system for your home.
+With so many different options available, your head might start to spin trying to decide on a new system for your home.
 However, there are several criteria you can use to narrow down the field.

 Here are a few of the top factors for your consideration.